 What Are Tear Ducts?

 Tear ducts are like tiny tunnels that your tears pass through.
 They’re part of the drainage system that goes from your eyes to your throat.
 Glands inside your eyelids and the white part of your eyes constantly release tears into your eyes.
 As you blink, they drain out.
-They exit through two small holes called puncta in the upper and lower inside corners of your eyes, next to your nose.
+They exit through two small holes called puncta in the upper and lower inside corners of your eyelids, next to your nose.

 Causes of Blockage